Chlorella

-Chlorella is a genus of about thirteen species of single-celled green algae of the division Chlorophyta.
+Chlorella is a genus of about thirteen species of single-celled or colonial green algae of the division Chlorophyta.
 The cells are spherical in shape, about 2 to 10 μm in diameter, and are without flagella.
 Their chloroplasts contain the green photosynthetic pigments chlorophyll-a and -b.
 In ideal conditions cells of Chlorella multiply rapidly, requiring only carbon dioxide, water, sunlight, and a small amount of minerals to reproduce.

-The name Chlorella is taken from the Greek χλώρος, chlōros/ khlōros, meaning green, and the Latin diminutive suffix ella, meaning small.
+The name Chlorella is taken from the Greek χλώρος, chlōros/ khlōros, meaning green, and the Latin diminutive suffix -ella, meaning small.
 German biochemist and cell physiologist Otto Heinrich Warburg, awarded with the Nobel Prize in Physiology or Medicine in 1931 for his research on cell respiration, also studied photosynthesis in Chlorella.
 In 1961, Melvin Calvin of the University of California received the Nobel Prize in Chemistry for his research on the pathways of carbon dioxide assimilation in plants using Chlorella.

 Chlorella has been considered as a source of food and energy because its photosynthetic efficiency can reach 8%, which exceeds that of other highly efficient crops such as sugar cane.

+Description

+Chlorella consists of small, rounded cells which are spherical, subspherical, or ellipsoidal, and may be surrounded by a layer of mucilage.
+The cells contain a single chloroplast which is parietal (lying against the inner side of the cell membrane), with a single pyrenoid that is surrounded by grains of starch.

+Reproduction

+Reproduction occurs by the formation of autospores; zoospores or gametes are not known to be produced in Chlorella.
+In autosporulation, the contents of the cell divide into two, four or sometimes eight protoplasts.
+Each daughter protoplast rounds off, and are liberated by the rupture of the parent cell wall.
+On release, each autospore grows to become a new individual.
+The daughter cell may remain attached to the parent cell wall, thereby forming colonies of cells.
+The presence of sulphur in the culture medium is considered essential for cell division.
+It takes place even in the dark with sulphur alone as the source material but under light conditions nitrogen also required in addition.
+Pearsall and Loose (1937) reported the occurrence of motile cells in Chlorella.
+Bendix (1964) also observed that Chlorella produces motile cells which might be gametes.
+These observations have an important bearing on the concept of the life cycle of Chlorella, which at present is considered to be strictly asexual in character.

+Asexual reproduction in Chlorella ellipsoides has been studied in detail and the following four phases have been observed during the asexual reproduction.